 "What can I do for you, Commander?"

-"As you no doubt know, your brother Luan has been arrested for the murder of a policeman.
-We'd like to have you come in today at Precinct Nine headquarters at 3120 South Halsted Precinct Nine headquarters at 3120 South Halsted today.
+"You no doubt know that we arrested your brother Luan for the murder of a policeman.
+We'd like you to come to Precinct Nine headquarters at 3120 South Halsted today.
 Let's call it a friendly visit.
 I don't want to draw up a warrant, Mr. Bisha."

 "No need, Commander.
 I'll be coming with one of my corporate lawyers.
 Is 2:00 p.m.
 OK?"